pchoi-edr/TechEngr-C360-LOS-API/api-list/srf-fields-api.md

 # SRF Fields API

-The SRF Fields API will return a schema that dedcribes the fields available for entry on service request forms.
+The SRF Fields API will return a schema that describes the fields available for entry on service request forms.
 The response will be formatted according to the JSON Schema specification, which is documented here: